Charlie Papazian: Early life and career

 Papazian, an American of Armenian descent, was born in 1949 and raised in Warren Township, New Jersey.
 His father was a chemical engineer who managed a manufacturing plant.
 He attended the University of Virginia, graduating in 1972 with a Bachelor of Science degree in Nuclear Engineering.

 In 1970, while in Charlottesville, Papazian was introduced to an older man who had learned to brew beer during Prohibition.
 Papazian, who was working part time as a janitor at a daycare facility, began brewing in the daycare's kitchen during off-hours.
 As people began to show interest in his beer, Papazian wrote up a two-page set of instructions and began distributing it by hand.

 After college, he moved to Boulder, Colorado where he eventually landed a job as an elementary school teacher, a position he held for ten years.
 During that period, Papazian began offering weekly home brewing classes in his kitchen.
 One of his earliest students was Jeff Lebesch, co-founder of New Belgium Brewing Company.

+While in Boulder he also started a homebrew club called Hops, Barley & The Alers.
+Monthly meetings focused on different beer styles and featured samples of members homebrew creations.
+There was also a yearly event titled Beer & Steer, where select members brewed a 5 gallon keg of beer which was shared among attendees during a multiday campout in the hills outside Boulder.
+The event included bbq, commemorative shirts and a homemade hot tub fashioned from bales of hay and a large tarp.